ThreatConnect-Inc/threatconnect-developer-docs/docs/angular.rst

 Angular SDKs
 ============

-To support the creation of `spaces apps <https://kb.threatconnect.com/customer/en/portal/articles/2256255-spaces>`__, ThreatConnect has two SDKs for the `Angular framework <https://angular.io/>`__.
+To support the creation of `Spaces apps <https://kb.threatconnect.com/customer/en/portal/articles/2256255-spaces>`__, ThreatConnect has two SDKs for the `Angular framework <https://angular.io/>`__.
 Both of these SDKs are in early development and will undergo frequent changes when required.

 spaces-ng
 ---------

-The `spaces-ng <https://github.com/ThreatConnect-Inc/spaces-ng>`__ package provides functionality for spaces apps.
+The `spaces-ng <https://github.com/ThreatConnect-Inc/spaces-ng>`__ package provides functionality for Spaces apps.
 Documentation for spaces-ng is available `here <https://threatconnect-inc.github.io/spaces-ng/>`__.

 threatconnect-ng
 ----------------